 Problem AddressedMany individuals are human immunodeficiency virus (HIV)-positive but do not know it, preventing them from receiving treatment that could benefit their health and taking actions to prevent spread of the infection to others.
 Despite Centers for Disease Control and Prevention (CDC) recommendations to do so, many health care providers fail to offer HIV testing to their patients, leaving many HIV-positive patients unaware of their status.
 For patients who want tests, most primary care providers do not offer them, thus creating additional barriers by forcing patients to make a separate appointment and trip to a specialized facility.

-- Many undiagnosed patients: Of the estimated 1.1 million persons living in the United States with HIV infection in 2006, nearly one-fourth (232,700) remained undiagnosed and unaware of their HIV-positive status.
-Those between the ages of 13 and 24 years represented a disproportionate share of the undiagnosed, accounting for 9.9 percent of undiagnosed HIV cases but only 4.4 percent of all cases.
-HIV-positive individuals who remain unaware of the infection cannot get needed counseling and treatment that can help maintain health or change behaviors to reduce the risk of infecting others.1
+- Many undiagnosed patients: Of the estimated 1.1 million persons living in the United States with HIV infection in 2009, 18 percent (207,600) remained undiagnosed and unaware of their HIV-positive status.
+Those between the ages of 13 and 24 years account for 6.7 percent of those living with HIV, and 59.5 percent of these youth remain unaware of their infection.1 (Updated September 2013.)

 - Little testing in primary care: Many health care providers fail to offer HIV counseling and testing on a routine basis, in part because they believe testing in medical settings requires time-consuming pretest counseling focused on behavior modification.
 Surveys conducted by Montefiore's Adolescent AIDS Program identified several major barriers to testing in the primary care setting, including lack of knowledge about patients' risk (many providers assume little or no risk); inadequate time to engage in pretest counseling (which, as noted, has historically been quite time consuming); and lack of experience, confidence, and/or comfort in delivering HIV counseling.
 As a result, many at-risk patients remain unaware of their need for testing.
 Those who want to be tested are often referred to a specialized facility, thus creating additional barriers to testing, including the time and effort involved in making and attending another appointment and the stigma associated with going to a facility that specializes in HIV/acquired immunodeficiency virus (AIDS).